 The study area is located within the Vermillion River watershed, which is administered by the Vermillion River Watershed Joint Powers Organization (VRWJPO).
 The VRWJPO seeks to protect surface water, ground water, and natural resources within in the Vermillion River watershed.
 Jurisdiction of the VRWJPO is provided under the Metropolitan Surface Water Management Act and the Metropolitan Area Local Water Management Rules.
-No streams or waterbodies with VRJWPO designations are located within or adjacent to the AUAR study area.
-According to the DNR Trout fishing streams and lakes map, the AUAR study area contains a fishable trout stream with special regulations for catch-and-release (see Figure 10).
-11 iv.
-If any critical facilities (i.e., facilities necessary for public health and safety, those storing hazardous materials, or those housing occupants who may be insufficiently mobile) are proposed in floodplain areas and other areas identified as at risk for
+A Water Quality Corridor extends through the southern portion of the AUAR study area.
+This type of waterway classification has specific vegetated buffer or setback requirements that could have an impact to development scenarios evaluated in the AUAR.
+Also, Tributaries No. 1 and No. 3 to South Branch Vermillion River are adjacent and west of the study area, and Tributary No. 1 to Vermillion River is adjacent and north of the study area.
+According to the DNR Trout fishing streams and lakes map, the AUAR study area contains a trout stream with special regulations for catch-and-release (see Figure 10).
+11